OatBran/7HSteamGuide/README.md

   - **There is Absolutely [NO SUPPORT](https://github.com/OatBran/7HSteamGuide#YARRRRRR) for Pirated copies of the game**
     - **This can include certain unofficial "Language Packs" - Be Cautious**
   - **Change your [Folder View Settings](https://kb.blackbaud.com/articles/Article/41890) to properly display files, to avoid renaming mistakes**
   - **Be aware of the version of Windows you are using.
-FFNx is incompatible with windows 7 or earlier as of version 1.6.1**
+FFNx is only compatible with windows 7 or higher as of version 1.6.1**
-    - **You can [still download FFNx v1.6.1 here](https://github.com/julianxhokaxhiu/FFNx/releases/tag/1.6.1) if you are determined to use Win7**

 # Beginning The Process